codeHaiku22/Jellyfin-Media-Server-Guide/Jellyfin Media Server Guide.md

 ---
 ## Conclusion
-Jellyfin has been revolutionary for my media collection, my home, and my family.
+Jellyfin has been revolutionary for my media collection, my home, and my family's media consumption methods.
 It is the the most prolific open source project we have collectively come across in 2021.
 Before, we would have to use a Linux PC/laptop and connect to a shared drive to access media saved on a NAS (nobody did this).
 Now, this is no longer necessary.
 One old laptop and one old Android phone that were about to be e-recycled have been repurposed to perform their greatest feat of all time: Jellyfin server and input control for Jellyfin server (respectively).
 Every television in the house either runs Roku natively or has a Roku device connected to it with the native Roku Jellyfin client app.
 This makes it very convenient to browse content and watch a film from the comfort of the couch using a remote control and surround sound.